Workforce Management | 5 MIN READ

 Key Points

 Businesses are realizing that they need to think differently, and independent talent can give them a competitive advantage and access to in-demand skills.
 With a more flexible workforce, organizations can quickly respond to project demands, client expectations, more easily meet budget constraints, and remain open to innovation.
-Put simply the way companies leverage talent resources in the future can, for the first time, create true competitive advantage.
+Put simply, the way companies leverage talent resources in the future can, for the first time, create true competitive advantage.

 Here are four ways workforce optimization can help your enterprise gain a competitive edge.

-Organizations today need a way to easily access high-value talent.
-Independent talent, by nature, is not easily found in a single place.
-Research shows on average independent professionals have 3-5 clients at a time, so it is incredibly important to make sure these resources work for you and not the competition.
-To be a Client of Choice, forward-thinking companies are using modern technology to change where, when, and how work gets done.
+In order to attract the very best independent talent, forward-thinking companies are using modern technology to change where, when, and how work gets done.
 By shifting focus from hiring for a specific job that focuses on the role to engaging talent for a project focused on a specific outcome, companies can decrease operating costs and solidify a competitive foothold in the modern marketplace.

 For example, technology like online marketplaces enables a transaction between the client and independent professional directly online, eliminating the need for a third-party staffing agency or consulting firm.
 A freelancer or independent contractor can fill out a profile and then apply to or be matched with projects that fit their skill set.
 On the other end, enterprise managers can post opportunities for available talent, and then evaluate and engage the right person.